Free Online Resources

 Browse our paintings collection

 We hold a large collection of paintings featuring places in Tower Hamlets or by East End artists including Doreen Fletcher, Noël Gibson, and Rose Henriques.
-A selection of these artworks have been digitised and are available to view on our ArtUK webpage.
+ArtUK have digitised a selection of these artworks and made them available to view online.

 Explore our online archives